extcode/wt_cart/README.md

+[DEPRECATED] This extension is deprecated.
+[Cart](https://github.com/extcode/cart "Github Repository of Cart") is the successor of wt_cart and supports TYPO3 6.2 or later.

 wt_cart is a small but powerful extension which "solely" adds a shopping cart to your TYPO3 installation.
 The extension neither allows you to create products, articles or categories